YoujingYu99/deep-learning-hologram/README.md

 ## Description
-This porject is carried out under supervision from Prof Edmund Lam at the Department of Electrical and Electronic Engineering, University of Hong Kong.
+This project is carried out under supervision from Prof Edmund Lam at the Department of Electrical and Electronic Engineering, University of Hong Kong.
 We are two summer interns from the University of Cambridge, working for Prof Lam for 10 weeks.
 We are tasked to generate computer-generated holograms using deep-learning algorithms.

 ## Dataset
 We have four datasets for training and testing.
 The first one is the randomly generated intensity patterns, the second is the holograms produced by members of our laboratory, the third is the coco dataset downloaded from its website, and the fourth is the mnist hand-written digits.
 All images have been normalised, resized and converted to gray-scales.